emilyrose/heart-github-contributions/README.md

 "Follow your heart but take your brain with you." — Alfred Adler

 ## Tuesday, April 29th 2014
 This is the second to last entry.
-I can't believe I'm going to do make it.
+I can't believe I'm going to make it.

+## Wednesday, April 30th 2014
+And there we have it!
+I drew a heart in my GitHub contribution graph! <3